JAlcocerT/JAlcocerT/content/blog/dev-web-landing.md

 - [Keystatic Docs](https://keystatic.com/docs)
 - [Astro Content Collections](https://docs.astro.build/en/guides/content-collections/)

----
+{{< /details >}}

 If you want to run the Keystatic CMS locally, make sure you have all dependencies installed and run the appropriate dev command (e.g. `pnpm keystatic dev` or check your scripts in `package.json`).

-{{< /details >}}

-## High-Level Project Structure
+**High-Level Project Structure**

-Below is a Hugo-style filetree shortcode representation of the main structure of this Astro + Keystatic project:
+This is a representation of the main structure of this Astro + Keystatic project:

 {{< filetree/container >}}